With recent advances in photography and sensor technology, high dynamic range images are becoming more and

 dynamic range while maximizing image entropy.
 The mapped subimages are then smoothly stitched together to

-together.
-The main characteristic of this mapping is that it preserves chromas while reducing dynamic range in
+create the low dynamic range image.
+The main characteristic of this software is that it preserves chroma while

-shadings (luminances).
-An example of high dynamic range reduction by this algorithm is given below.
-Fig. 1 shows
+reducing dynamic range in shading (luminance).
+An example of high-dynamic range reduction by this algorithm is

-the high dynamic range Stanford Memorial Church image when mapped to a lower dynamic range by this
+given below.
+Fig. 1 shows the high dynamic range Stanford Memorial Church image when mapped to a lower

-algorithm.
-The original high dynamic range image may be obtained from www.debevec.org/Research/HDR/.
-The
+dynamic range by this algorithm.
+The original high dynamic-range image may be obtained from

-software comes with an image viewer capable of viewing and saving a converted image in many formats including
+www.debevec.org/Research/HDR/.
+The software comes with an image viewer capable of reading and viewing

-jpg, tif, gif, png, rgb, and ppm.
+images in hdr format and saving a converted image in formats such as jpg, tif, gif, png, rgb, and ppm.

 Fig. 1. (a) Dynamic range reduction of the Stanford Memorial Church image.
-The original of image is courtesy of
+The original image is courtesy of

 Paul Debevec, debevec.org.